AryanSh1380/COMP472-Project/README.md

 - Python Code:
 "Assignment1.py" --> Contains code for reading data from the csv file containing image paths and labels + Contains code for computing the class distribution + Contains code for displaying a sample of the images from each class along with their pixel intensity distribution

-"Ass2_mainModel.py" --> Contains code for creating and training the main CNN model /
+"Ass2_mainModel.py" --> Contains code for creating and training the main CNN model

-"Ass2_modelVar1.py" --> Contains code for creating and training the variant 1 CNN model /
+"Ass2_modelVar1.py" --> Contains code for creating and training the variant 1 CNN model

-"Ass2_modelVar2.py" --> Contains code for creating and training the variant 2 CNN model /
+"Ass2_modelVar2.py" --> Contains code for creating and training the variant 2 CNN model

-"modelEvaluation.py" --> Contains code for evaluating main model /
+"modelEvaluation.py" --> Contains code for evaluating main model

-"modelEvaluation_Var1" --> Contains code for evaluating variant 1 /
+"modelEvaluation_Var1" --> Contains code for evaluating variant 1

-"modelEvalation_Var2" --> Contains code for evaluating variant 2 /
+"modelEvalation_Var2" --> Contains code for evaluating variant 2

-"picEval.py" --> Contains code for testing the model for 1 image /
+"picEval.py" --> Contains code for testing the model for 1 image

-- CNN Models
-.
-Main Model --> main_model.pt
-.
-Variant 1 --> modelVar1.pt
-.
-Variant 2 --> modelVar2.pt
+- CNN Models: Main Model --> main_model.pt  +  Variant 1 --> modelVar1.pt  +  Variant 2 --> modelVar2.pt

 - README.txt (this file)